reevoo/sapience-rb/docs/metrics.md

 ### Metric keys and tags

 The metric key argument used in all tracking methods can be arbitrary string however we recommend to use combination of names identifing component of your system joined by dots.
-All the metric keys all automaticaly prepended with `app_name.environment`.
+All the metric keys are automaticaly prepended with `app_name.environment`.

 We use two diferent schemas for key that can be combined in one app: